10 Best Real Estate Cold Calling Scripts for Real Estate Agents

 7. Circle Prospecting Script

 Circle prospecting is an effective calling strategy real estate professionals use in neighborhoods where homes are selling quickly.
 By contacting homeowners in these hot neighborhoods, you might catch potential clients who are interested in making a profit on their home–just like their neighbors.
+This will also support your overall sales prospecting efforts.

 Here’s how to grab their attention: